DOWNLOAD SYLLABUS PDF/S

 This preventative management and awareness course for all staff involved in land and shore excursions where snow/ice glide cracks, tide cracks, bergschrunds and crevasses are known hazards at specific sites.
 It is a general education, hazard awareness, disclosure and crowd control skills awareness course and intended only for known site-specific hazards and for people working under a suitably experienced or qualified guide/staff member.
 It is an awareness program only and NOT an assessment.

 i.
-It is currently beyond the scope of the PTGA to train and qualify people for the skills and experience required to access these features, make judgements regarding their suitability for guided use, or to perform a complex rescue in crevassed terrain.
+It is currently beyond the scope of the PTGA to train and qualify people for the skills required to access these features, make judgements regarding their suitability for guided use, or perform a complex rescue in crevassed terrain.
 There are many international qualifications that train and examine people to this level.
 Companies should hire personnel with suitable external qualifications.

 ii.
 It is implicit that different stages of the polar seasons will offer different levels of risk and therefore will require different levels of experience of guides.
-This is understood by all PTGA guides.
+This should be understood by all PTGA guides.